oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 <details open>
 <summary><mark>Verifying an Entire Blockchain Table</mark></summary>

 The **`blockchain_table verify_table`** command checks the integrity of all rows in a Blockchain Table between a specified range of digests.
-This includes verifying signatures, hash chains, and system chains for rows created within the range defined by the provided digest files.
-This command is equivalent to the **`DBMS_BLOCKCHAIN_TABLE.VERIFY_TABLE`** PL/SQL procedure.
+This includes verifying signatures, user chains, and system chains for rows created within the range defined by the provided digest files.
+This command is equivalent to the **`DBMS_BLOCKCHAIN_TABLE.VERIFY_TABLE_BLOCKCHAIN`** PL/SQL procedure.

 #### Usage: